Floorp-Projects/Floorp/taskcluster/docs/how-tos.rst

  * Is this one of a few related tasks, or will you need to generate a large set of tasks using some programmatic means (for example, chunking)?

- * How is the task actually excuted?
+ * How is the task actually executed?
 Mozharness?
 Mach?

  * What kind of environment does the task require?